Ad115/Phylogeny/README.rst

 Looks good too!!
 If you liked it, please contribute by adding more models, more algorithms, or improving the existing codebase!

+If you want to learn more about the algorithms, check the source files or in the reference books.